sourcebots/docs/content/markers/_index.md

 weight: 2
 ---

-Our vision system uses the AprilTag fiducial marker system.
+Our vision system uses the [AprilTag][apriltag] fiducial marker system.

 Here you can download PDF files of all markers: